Tuesday, 28 March 2023, evening // The Ends of the Earth, at the Ends of the Earth

 It is gorgeous.

-I’ve been thinking [about you] a lot on this ride.
-Of marriage and romance and what those mean [to you, and what you wish for yourself.]
+(To Robin) I’ve been thinking (about you) a lot on this ride.
+Of marriage and romance and what those mean (to you, and what you wish for yourself.)
 On a daily basis I think of my grandfather, having written from Christmas Island to a woman in Beaver Falls, Pennsylvania, whom he had never met, asking her to marry him — at Fr.
 Rougier’s suggestion.
-By the time he received the last letter from him from her – August, 1918 – it seemed she was more than open to the idea.
+By the time he received her last letter – August, 1918 – it seemed she was more than open to the idea.

 Suddenly the distance between me and the water has been cut by half.
 The tide is coming in.
 The water is ten feet away.